dialpad/dialtone/packages/dialtone-vue2/.github/CONTRIBUTING.md

   - Navigable by keyboard.
   - Read by a screen reader.
   - Minimum contrast ratio.
-- Changes must be made for Vue 2 as well as Vue 3, `staging` and `staging-vue3` branches respectively
+- Changes must be made for Vue 2 as well as Vue 3, `dialtone-vue2` and `dialtone-vue3` package folders respectively
 - Unit tests are passing locally.
   - `npm run test`
 - Linters are passing locally.